 Permanence is one of the key features of scalp micropigmentation.
 This is important because it helps the recipient to do away with hair loss related anxiety.
 All he needs to do is to keep his scalp shaved, clean and moisturized, and take reasonable precautions in the sun.
 The bottom line is that SMP is intended as a permanent solution, not one that should be removed on a mere whim.

 No-one should consider a scalp micropigmentation treatment if removal is already at the front of their mind.
 Having this procedure is (and should be) a life-changing experience, and approaching the process with a negative mindset from the start will only ever end up one way.
-I can assure you, it is the clients who are neurotic and paranoid before their procedure, who more often than not end up getting it removed.
-I think it’s fair to say, that’s no co-incidence.
+It is the clients who are neurotic and paranoid before their procedure who more often than not end up getting it removed.

 There are three reasons why you might want to remove pigment from your scalp: